squinkylabs/SquinkyVCV/docs/filter.md

 ## 5/5/19

-Made drive default to minimum.
+Made drive default to minimum (the old default was quite distorted).

+Fixed a bug where high CV would sent the filter into instablility.

 Calibrated drive and overall volume to be like Alma.